|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 #3: The Lunette Cup

 The Lunette Menstrual Cup is another one of the best menstrual cup brands in the world today.
+People who try this one really seem to love it.

 Based in Finland, the Lunette Cup is an old, established company that has been around for decades.
 They have a great reputation for making a top-quality period cup that fits well, doesn’t leak and is extremely durable, lasting for years.